American tenor Richard Leech is one of the most celebrated

 the roles for which he is so well-known including Rodolfo in La

-Bohème, The Duke in Rigoletto, and Riccardo in Un
+Bohème, The Duke in Rigoletto, and Riccardo

-ballo in maschera, and his award-winning EMI recording of Gounod’s Faust with
+in Un ballo in maschera, and his award-winning EMI recording

-Michel Plasson among
+of Gounod’s Faust with Michel Plasson among many

-and on the right is the video sung in German.]
+the right is the video sung in German.]

-As a passionate teacher and mentor, Mr. Leech has
+As a passionate teacher and mentor, Mr. Leech

-worked extensively with aspiring artists at all levels of their development
+has worked extensively with aspiring artists at all levels of their development

 throughout his career.
 He is currently Associate Professor of Applied